Computational-Soft-Matter/Tessellation/README.md

 # Tessellation

-[The source code will be made available once the corresponding paper is published.]
+Please, run the source code from MainFunc.cpp

 INPUT FILE FORMAT: Input files are .vtk files with 3D particles positions only.